luismarrer/holbertonschool-simple_shell/Start_coding_own_shell/exercises/README.md

 The loop continues indefinitely until an End-of-File (EOF) condition is encountered (typically triggered by Ctrl+D on the keyboard), at which point the program cleans up and exits.
 This exercise is crucial for understanding user input handling and dynamic memory management in C programming.
+- `strtok.c`: This program provides a practical demonstration of using the `strtok` function to tokenize a string read from the user input.
+It continuously reads lines from the standard input, breaks each line into tokens based on spaces, and prints each token on a new line.
+This example is essential for understanding the basics of string tokenization in C.
+- `strtok2.c`: This program demonstrates a more advanced usage of tokenizing strings using a custom function that splits a string into an array of words based on specified delimiters.
+It showcases dynamic memory management and the use of `strtok` within a user-defined function context.